 After-School Club.
 Under the auspices of Family Support Work in The Diocese Charity (F.S.W.) a very successful monthly club is held.
 Most of the attendees, both adults and children, do not regularly attend church services though they some do come occasionally (Crib Service and Good Friday Workshop) and there have been baptisms come from this source.
 These are overseen by Jackie Herrington & John Child, the F.S.W. leaders along with a dedicated team of Parish helpers.

 House Prayer and Study Groups.
-At present there a Thursday evening weekly.
+At present there a Thursday evening meeting biweekly.

 Pilgrimage and Retreats.
 The Parish has in the past held an annual pilgrimage to the Shrine of Our Lady of Walsingham of which some members of the congregation are Associates, as are 2 of the retired clergy.
 The Parish holds a Quiet-Day every September at the Bishop’s Palace in Chichester.
 Also, historically, 2 Holy Land trips and one to the north of England in the steps of St. Wilfrid have been held.

 The Parish actively supports the 2 church schools, C.C.C.
 Stonepillow, the local Foodbank, the L’arche community, Christian Aid, The Children’s Society and charities who have contributed to the annual Pets Service including the RSPCA Mount Noddy Centre.

 The Parish generally hold 2 fairs per year, Parish Sunday Lunches and numerous themed evenings to provide both fellowship, entertainment and fund-raising events.
 There is a monthly meeting of the Men’s Breakfast Club on the 2nd Saturday with some who never attend church and the very long-established Wives group who meet monthly with talks and events.
 Also, Jazz concerts and other types of music including the End of Year University Music Concert.